 BUT you could start ground driving from the halter instead!
 Then you can work on both skills, becoming comfortable with the bit and ground driving, separately, and when they’re comfortable with the bit you’ll be able to switch with minimal concern from your horse.

 These three small changes can make a big difference in your horse’s comfort and understanding of what you’re trying to teach them, and it’s these basics that build into a safe and happy driving horse in the future!

-If you’re interested in learning more about training a Miniature Horse to drive, my step by step online course is now open for registration, starting February 1st – click here to learn more.
+If you’re interested in learning more about training a Miniature Horse to drive, my step by step Training Your Miniature Horse to Drive course will help – click here to learn more.